 The situation is dire.
 Little or no action is taken on climate change.
-Earth is facing a potential temperature rise of more than 10°C or 18°F by 2026.
+Earth is facing a potential temperature rise of 18°C or 32.4°F by 2026.
 What is happening in the Arctic is critical.
 While Earth as a whole is experiencing rapid warming, warming in the Arctic is escalating even faster and accelerating, due to feedbacks such as snow and ice demise and destabilizing sediments at seafloor of the Arctic Ocean.
 These sediments contain huge amounts of methane in the form of hydrates and free gas.

 - Sustainable Economy, i.e. moving toward a more sustainable economy, with dramatic reductions of pollutants on land, in oceans and in the atmosphere

 - Atmospheric management